The governors are made up of staff, parents and community volunteers. The governing body works

 The full governing body meets four times a year: twice in the autumn term and once in the spring and summer terms.
 If necessary, the full governing body may have additional meetings.

 The governing body has two main committees – Resources and Teaching and Learning – that each meet once a term but may also have additional meetings if necessary.
-The Resources Committee covers the school budget, staffing and personnel matters, the school building and site, Health and Safety.
+The Resources Committee covers the school budget, staffing and personnel matters, the school building and site and health and safety.
 The current Chair is Hilary Price.

-The Teaching and Learning Committee covers the curriculum, teaching and learning, performance data, Religious Education and the school’s religious distinctiveness, SEND, pupils’ attendance and behaviour, safeguarding.
+The Teaching and Learning Committee covers the curriculum, teaching and learning, performance data, Religious Education and the school’s religious distinctiveness, SEND, pupils’ attendance and behaviour and safeguarding.
 The Chair is Richard Endean and the Vice-Chair is Andy Simpson.

 To support the governing body’s role in challenge and support, governors are assigned Lead Governor roles.
 Governors undertake visits to the school focussing on their area and then report back to the relevant committee.
-At present the Lead Governor roles are: school finance (Tracey Doody), personnel (Hilary Price), SEND (Hilary Price), Health and Safety (Richard Endean), equalities (Hilary Price), safeguarding (Julian Ould), ethos and religious distinctiveness (Julian Ould), leadership and management (Hilary Price), vulnerable pupils (Andy Simpson), attendance and behaviour (Andy Simpson).
+At present the Lead Governor roles are: personnel and staffing (Tracey Doody), finance and effectiveness of leadership and management (Hilary Price), SEND (Hans Edwards), premises, health and safety, outcomes for pupils and school expansion (Richard Endean), safeguarding (Julian Ould as lead and Heather McIntyre as Deputy), christian distinctiveness, SIAMS and ethos (Chris Grimshaw), vulnerable pupils, looked after children and attendance (Andy Simpson),parental engagement and communications (Heather McIntyre), early Years Foundation (Sarah Kettle-Buchanan).

 There are also two committees that meet if required and no governor can serve on both to uphold fairness.
 The First Committee meets to make decisions on staffing matters including pay, disciplinary issues and grievances.
 It would also hear any complaints that have not been resolved at an early stage.
 The Chair is Richard Endean.
-The Appeal Committee meets to hear any appeals against decisions made by the First Committee.
-The Chair is Tracey Doody.
+The Appeals Committee meets to hear any appeals against decisions made by the First Committee.
+The Chair is Heather McIntyre.

 Do you have the skills to become a governor?